Which Kind of Student Are You?

 We invite you to explore their website and find useful information about applying to BGSU, immigration regulations, and services and programs to help you succeed as a student.

-Newly admitted Freshmen and Transfer students will attend the Student Orientation, Advising and Registration (SOAR) program.
+Newly admitted Freshmen and Transfer students will attend University Orientation.
 For more detailed information and for program reservations, please contact the New Student Orientation and First Year Programs Office, 419-372-0353 or email@example.com

 Late Registration | After the term begins, late registrations are restricted by available class space and are subject to late registration and late payment fees.
 A late registration fee begins the eighth calendar day of classes.
 In addition, no student entering after the close of the first week of a term is permitted to carry a full program of courses without permission of the dean of the college in which he or she is enrolled.